Best Games Like Cyberpunk 2077

 Developed by: Bloober Team, Anshar Studios

-Although this one is a psychological horror game, it is set in a world a few years ahead Cyberpunk 2077.
-The setting is similar, and the future is represented in a way which will make anyone pessimistic about it.
+Although this one is a psychological horror game, it is set in a world a few years ahead of Cyberpunk 2077.
+The setting is similar, and the future is represented in a way that will make anyone pessimistic about it.

 It focuses on how much technological advancement can go wrong.
-Even though the world isn’t as open as Night City, you will still get the feeling like there is endless content to be uncovered.
-Most of the beings in this game have some sort of chip that is given by a powerful corporation.
+Even though the world isn’t as open as Night City, you will still feel that there is endless content to be uncovered.
+Most of the beings in this game have some sort of chip given by a powerful corporation.

-You will start to uncover much mysteries, and see how this corporation has manipulated people.
-Because the character you’re playing was a previous detective, you will have much more advanced features that will help you on your journey.
+You will uncover many mysteries and see how this corporation has manipulated people.
+Because the character you’re playing was a previous detective, you will have more advanced features to help you on your journey.

 6. Cloudpunk